 quadprog uses to solve quadratic programming

 problems, see Quadratic Programming Algorithms.
-For the algorithms that
+For linear or nonlinear least-squares solver

 If your objective function is a sum of squares, and you want